wkarnchanapee/billys-atp-journal/README.md

 ---
 # Week 1

+## Glossary

+### The Elements of a Game
+- Actions
+- Goals
+- Rules
+- Objects
+- Playspace
+- Players

+### The Basic Tools of Game Design
+- Constraint
+- Direct and Indirect Action
+- Goals
+- Challenge
+- Skill, Strategy and Chance
+- Decision-making and Feedback
+- Abstraction
+- Theme
+- Storytelling
+- Context of Play

+### Additional concepts of importance
+- Second-Order Design:
+- Space of Possibility:
+- Game State:

 ## Exercises

 ### _Identify the basic elements in a game of your choice (actions, goals, rules, playspace, players)_